bezhermoso/bezhermoso.github.io/app/_til/rsync-files-to-a-boot2docker-vm.md

 {% endhighlight %}

-The key concept here is the `--rsh` option, which allows you to specify the proper SSH command the the necessary identity file that is conveniently tucked in an environment variable when we do `eval $(docker-machine env default)` to get Docker commands to work against the Docker daemon on the `boot2docker` instance.
+The key concept here is the `--rsh` option, which allows you to specify the proper SSH command using the necessary identity file that is conveniently tucked in an environment variable when we do `eval $(docker-machine env default)` to get Docker commands to work against the Docker daemon on the `boot2docker` instance.